-A dialogue is a way to get your message across to visitors.
-Sometimes there are multiple ways to get the same message across.
-For example: display a lightbox, or change content to display a banner, or use a toaster at the bottom of the page.
-You will want to use the message that most effectively communicates your message to visitors.
+BlueConic dialogues deliver your content and message to customers and visitors.
+Sometimes there are multiple ways to deliver the same message.
+For example, to personalize page content, you might display a lightbox, change the content to display a banner, or use a toaster that pops up at the bottom of the page.
+To maximize your reach, you'll want to find the most effective way to reach your customers and visitors.

 Enter dialogue optimization.

-BlueConic will help you figure out the most effective way of reaching a goal that you define.
+BlueConic can help you determine the most effective way to reach your marketing goals.
 Configure BlueConic to evaluate the scores for the variants of a dialogue and then take a specific action.
 For example, you can see whether displaying a lightbox consistently leads to more clicks than displaying a banner.
-If the lightbox leads to more clicks or conversions, for example, then you can tell the optimizer to automatically target website visitors with the more effective lightbox and stop showing the less effective banner.
+If the lightbox leads to more clicks or conversions, you can tell the BlueConic optimizer to automatically target customers with the more effective lightbox and to stop showing the less effective banner.

-Before you can start optimization, you will first need multiple variants for your dialogue.
-New variants can be created by clicking the [Add Variant] option under the existing variants under the Optimization tab of the dialogue menu.
-The normal dialogue is then converted into an optimizer dialogue.
+Before you can start to optimize your message, you will first need multiple variants for a dialogue.
+To create new variants, open an existing Dialogue, select Optimization in the top right corner, select [Add Variant] under the existing variants in the Optimization tab of the Dialogues menu.
+Your original dialogue is then converted into an optimizer dialogue.

 Dialogues with multiple variants subtly change their navigation bar:

 - Instead of the "What" tab, you now have a menu showing "Variant A" and the other variants.
-The menu allows you to quickly switch between variants.
+You can use this menu to quickly switch between variants.

-- The menu bar now also show a "Add Variant" shortcut to quickly add a new variant.
+- The menu bar now also show an "Add Variant" shortcut so you can quickly add a new variant.

-This navigation bar change also implies an interesting tidbit: the "Who", "When", "Where" and "Why" settings are the same for the entire dialogue, regardless of the selected variant.
-So for example, if you configured a specific segment on the "Who" tab, that segment is being used by all variants.
-If you want to serve your alternative dialogue to a different segment of visitors ("Who" tab), this cannot be done by adding a variant; you will have to create a new dialogue to do this.
+This navigation bar change also brings up an interesting tidbit: the "Who," "When," "Where," and "Why" settings are the same for the entire dialogue, regardless of the selected variant.
+So for example, if you configured a specific segment on the "Who" tab, that segment is used by all variants.
+If you want to serve your alternative dialogue to a different segment of visitors (on the "Who" tab), you cannot do this by adding a variant.
+Instead, you would have to create a new dialogue to do this.

 Configuring optimization settings

-The first row in this table is the Original, in analytics this is called the Control Group.
-This represents the original content that a visitor would see if none of the variants of the dialogue was shown.
+The first row in this table is the Original dialogue; in analytics this is called the control group.
+This represents the original content that someone would see if there were no variants.
 It allows you to test whether or not the dialogue is improving results over the original content.
 After all, why have a dialogue if it isn't effective?

-You can add or remove columns to the table by clicking the cog icon on the top right of the table.
+You can add or remove columns in the table by clicking the configuration (cog) icon on the top right of the table.

 The following information is shown in the table: